Tetradenia riparia

 Tetradenia riparia is a species of flowering plant native to southern Africa.
 It belongs in the mint and sage family Lamiaceae.
+Common names include ginger bush, incense bush, Ibozane, and musk bush.
 It is occasionally referred to as misty plume bush and is commonly used as a decorative garden plant due to its flowers when in full bloom.

 Tetradenia means 'four glands' and riparia translates to 'growing on banks of rivers'.
-This species was first described by botanists Hochstetter and Codd in 1983.
-It is also known as ginger bush, incense bush, Ibozane and musk bush.